How to find a mentor: 5 approaches to find the right guidance

 Participating in a mentoring program like this is a great opportunity to interact with a mentor who has extensive knowledge and experience in their field.
 The mentor will hopefully be able to both professionally and personally guide you and inspire you to reach your goals.
 And as a bonus, they’ll be able to introduce you to other potential connections that might help you in your career or on your personal path in life.

-3. Join an incubator
+3. Join an incubator or accelerator

 Incubators and accelerators are companies that help new entrepreneurs grow and develop their business.
 These places are usually run by top investors who have a keen interest in specific industries.